cloux/cloux.github.io/init/index.md

 >
 ><cite> - Darren Shepherd [announcing RancherOS](http://rancher.com/announcing-rancher-os)</cite>

 Some people argued, that systemd process is "[pretty minimal](https://lists.archlinux.org/pipermail/arch-general/2012-April/026317.html)".
 This might have been true in 2012.
-As of 2018, systemd version 236-2 PID1 binary is around 1.65 MB big.
+As of 2018, my systemd version 236-2 PID1 binary is around 1.65 MB big.
 That is a lot of functionality, lot of complexity, and a lot of things that might go wrong.
-Compare that to 100x smaller, 14 kB binary of [runit](#runit), that is fulfilling the same basic task. systemd seems to integrate a lot of things that are not really necessary or justified to be a part of init system.
+Compare that to 100x smaller, 14 kB binary of [runit](#runit), that performs the same basic task. systemd seems to integrate a lot of things that are not really necessary or justified to be a part of init system.
 Despite of this multitude of advanced [functionality](http://0pointer.de/blog/projects/why.html) (sometimes dubbed ["scope creep"](https://www.wikizero.com/en/Systemd#Criticism) by systemd's opponents), it is not the best fit for everything.

 The "marketing" claims about systemd and public reactions to it are very much reminiscent of the  "[Emperors new clothes](https://en.wikipedia.org/wiki/The_Emperor%27s_New_Clothes)" story.
 People who understand the systemd internals, recognize and comment on this situation: